GameTimeline

 Overview

-US streaming premiere March 30, 2016 (Episode 1 at Uncovered: Final Fantasy XV); Episode 5 September 17, 2016.
+US streaming from March 30, 2016 (Episode 1 at Uncovered: Final Fantasy XV) through Episode 5 on September 17, 2016 (YouTube / Crunchyroll windows).

 4. Kingsglaive: Final Fantasy XV